Paul8043/student-bed/README.md

 # Mile-Stone #14: Delivery

-The delivery has already taken taken.
+The delivery has already taken place.
 The transport was easy and the mounting of the bed was simple, too.
 The setting-up time was 25 minutes, a few minutes more than expected!